 - Roadmap element that maps out the various stages in the development and evolution of district heating and cooling systems in cities.
 It will identify the challenges and opportunities that they may face in progressing through those stages and provide insights into how they could overcome those challenges and realise the opportunities.

 iii.
-Specialist Workshops – This offering will be themed around specific areas of activity which have been identified in conjunction with CELSIUS cities as being the priority areas that they need support with.
-These workshops will usually bring small numbers of CELSIUS cities together to address shared and common challenges to the acceptance, development, delivery and expansion of intelligent district heating and cooling systems.
+Workshops and Webinars – This offering will be themed around specific areas of activity which have been identified in conjunction with CELSIUS cities as being the priority areas that they need support with.
+These workshops and webinars will usually bring CELSIUS cities together to address shared and common challenges to the acceptance, development, delivery and expansion of intelligent district heating and cooling systems.

 iv.
 Expert Group – This offering will pool all the knowledge, experience and expertise of the CELSIUS Consortium partners and it will be used to address specific challenges and questions posed either directly by CELSIUS cities or identified in our discussions with them or in workshops.
 It will cover all aspects and situations that a city may face; from gaining political acceptance and developing policy to establishing, constructing and growing district heating and cooling systems in cities.